moorepants/tu-delft-promotion/associate-vision-statement.rst

 ..
    role as the leader of his/her own research group.

-I firmly believe that a good leader focuses on the people they are leading first and foremost.
+I firmly believe that a good leader focuses first and foremost on the people they are leading.
 Building trust, camaraderie, equity, and joy in our shared work sets the foundation to excel at our jobs and studies.
-I lead a research group centered around the bicycle lab where I work work to foster an inclusive and participatory environment.
-I have established regular lab meetings, an on-boarding process for students and staff alike, a collaboratively developed lab guide, social events for our team, and a culture of collective team work and shared responsibilities.
+I lead a research group centered around the bicycle lab where I work to foster an inclusive and participatory environment.
+I have established regular lab meetings, an on-boarding process for students and staff alike, a collaboratively developed lab guide, social events for our team, and a culture of collective teamwork and shared responsibilities.
 My goal is to empower everyone involved in our research and educational activities to take ownership and collectively drive our mission while also meeting their personal goals.